-- 5.1 Students must submit a completed Stage One Academic Appeal Form or a completed Stage One Academic Complaint Form to their Hub.
-Forms can be downloaded at http://www.uea.ac.uk/learningandteaching/documents/appeals\complaints.
-Students should be guided by Section 4 (above) in selecting the appropriate form.
-Students should submit all relevant evidence with their form. - 5.2 The relevant University Service may suspend the Stage One Academic Appeal or Complaint where appropriate, pending clarification by a Student that s/he has tried to resolve the matter s/he is concerned about informally before beginning the formal Procedure. - 5.3 A Student who has been found guilty of plagiarism or collusion and wishes to appeal against the level and/ or subsequent penalty, may submit a Stage One academic appeal.
-A Stage Two academic appeal should be submitted if a Student wishes to appeal against the decision that s/he has plagiarised and/or colluded.
+5.1 Students must submit a completed Stage One Academic Appeal Form or a completed Stage One Academic Complaint Form to their Hub.
+Forms can be downloaded at

+5.2 The relevant University Service may suspend the Stage One Academic Appeal or Complaint where appropriate, pending clarification by a Student that s/he has tried to resolve the matter s/he is concerned about informally before beginning the formal Procedure.

-- 5.4 A Student may decide to withdraw an appeal or complaint at any time prior to its consideration by the FACP - 5.5 The Head of School shall be notified of the substance of the Appeal or Complaint and may choose, within the limits of his/ her authority, to reverse the action or decision giving rise to the Appeal or Complaint in advance of the FACP meeting to consider the case.
-Where this occurs it shall be regarded as an informal resolution of the Appeal or Complaint subsequent to a confirmation by the student that they are now content that the Appeal or Complaint has been satisfactorily addressed. - 5.6 Until such time as the Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
+- 5.3 A Student may decide to withdraw an appeal or complaint at any time prior to its consideration by the FACP - 5.4 The Head of School shall be notified of the substance of the Appeal or Complaint and may choose, within the limits of his/ her authority, to reverse the action or decision giving rise to the Appeal or Complaint in advance of the FACP meeting to consider the case.
+Where this occurs it shall be regarded as an informal resolution of the Appeal or Complaint subsequent to a confirmation by the student that they are now content that the Appeal or Complaint has been satisfactorily addressed. - 5.5 Until such time as the Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
 For example students appealing against a failing mark should continue to engage with any reassessment opportunities they are required to undertake.